aldrinmathew/InspectableLicence/1.0/README.md

 ## Purpose of this License

 This license is crafted for such cases in which the integrity, authenticity or identity of the source must be preserved by locking or preventing all public contributions to the source, while the transparency of the services/products offered by the owner/author should still be valid.
 The public can inspect freely, they cannot make changes.
 The Source must be made available free-of-cost and the public can verify if the product is derived from the source or not.
+The product does not necessarily have to be provided free-of-cost.

 ## **How to License?**

-In order to validly license your Product under this license, you MUST do the following:
+**You SHOULD provide the Human Readable Summary of this License, *[available here](./LICENSE)* along with the Source/Source Code, to make this License valid for the product.
+The summary file accompanying the Source is usually named LICENSE, and we recommend using that name for clarity and consistency.**

-Include the statement
+It is highly recommended that you include the statement
 ```
 <PRODUCT NAME> is licensed under AAF INSPECTABLE 1.0 License on <EXPANDED DATE>.
 Copyright © <AUTHOR NAME> All rights reserved.
 ```
-in the product, with links to the Source and the License.
+in the product in an appropriate context, with links to the Source and the License.

 ``
 <PRODUCT NAME> - Name of the Product